US History I & II – Dual Credit

 Course Description:

-This course is a survey of American history from the pre-Columbian era to the Reconstruction period.
+The first part of this course is a survey of American history from the pre-Columbian era to the Reconstruction period (for Part I).
 It will include topics in social, political, economic, cultural, and intellectual history with the study of Pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
 History is made up of themes, which we will address in this course.
 Some themes that we will address include American settlement and diversity, American culture, religion, slavery, civil and human rights, imperialism, economic and technological change, immigration and migration, war and diplomacy, and the creation and evolution of the federal government.

 Prerequisites: